luisfmsonegrao/MedicalBot/README.md

   - `scikit-learn` to train decision tree classifier on patient data
   - `mlflow` to track and deploy the classification model
   - `AWS Secrets Manager` for api key management.
-  - `GitHub Actions` to automate deployment of code changes, download cloudwatch monitoring plots
+  - `GitHub Actions` for DevOps workflows

   ### Patient outcome classification model